kierate/php-version-switcher/README.md

 Usage
 -----

 Just call `php`.
-This will execute different versions of PHP depending where you are.
+This will execute different versions of PHP depending where you are on the filesystem.

 For example if you created `/home/group2/www/project-b/php54` then running `php` inside any sub directory of `/home/group2/www/project-b` will execute `/usr/bin/php54/php` (as that is the path to the 5.4 executable defined in this script).